malik-tanveer/mt-mart/README.md

-# Enterprise-Grade Next-Gen Architectural Sourcing Marketplace
+hi# Enterprise-Grade Next-Gen Architectural Sourcing Marketplace

 An ultra-high-performance, secure, and modern full-stack e-commerce ecosystem engineered using **Next.js 14 (App Router)** on the client-side, powered by a robust and optimized **MERN (MongoDB, Express.js, React, Node.js)** core on the backend server pipeline.

 ---

-## 🚀 Executive Summary & Project Philosophy
+## Executive Summary & Project Philosophy

 ### What is this platform?
 This marketplace is a modern, high-throughput B2C/B2B solution engineered to eliminate traditional e-commerce latencies, complex middleware bottlenecks, and untrustworthy global supply layers.
 By utilizing a completely decoupled architectural strategy, the application interfaces directly with verified global storage nodes and vendor pipelines, delivering a fluid, zero-buffer consumer experience.